m3dwards/longmynd.org/content/sites/long-mountain.md

 siteRecords:
   - record: |
       In a North West wind,
-      12th May 2012 243Km to Tolpuddle Kai Coleman
+      12th May 2012 243Km to Tolpuddle Kai Coleman.
-      123km Goal to Minchinhampton  31st May 2013 Martin Knight
+      123km Goal to Minchinhampton  31st May 2013 Martin Knight.

       In a north wind, 124Km to Caerleon 26th April 2017 dave thomas
 mainImage: /img/long_mountain_sat.jpeg